Q. What is the standard rate of Corporation Tax?

 You should note that legal action may be initiated at any point after initial default.

-A. If you are reasonably confident that your tax liability this year is going to be less than that of the previous year because your company has been less profitable this year, you are able to claim to reduce your Payments on Account.You must complete and submit a CT4 Application Form before the payment is due.
-Please note that surcharges will be incurred if, after having submitted such a claim, your accounts reflect that your actual tax liability exceeds the sum of the payments on account already made.
+A. If you are reasonably confident that your tax liability this year is going to be less than that of the previous year because your company has been less profitable this year, you are able to claim to reduce your Payments on Account via the CT4 form.
+This form will not be valid for any period which has already ended.
+Please note that surcharges will be incurred if, after having submitted such a claim, your accounts reflect that your actual tax liability exceeds the sum of the reduced payments on account already made.

 Claim to Reduce Payments on Account - Form CT4